Hunnewell Horticultural Internships

 Internship Opportunities in Arboriculture, Curation, Horticulture, & Plant Production

 The Arnold Arboretum of Harvard University offers paid internships in collections management with concentrations in arboriculture, collections curation, horticulture and landscape maintenance, or plant production.
-Experiences combine hands-on training, along with educational classes and visits to other botanical institutions.
-Interns are accepted for 12- to 14-week appointments (typically May through August) with the exception of a limited number of longer-term (18- to 24-week) appointments based on the availability of funding.
-The Arboretum seeks a dynamic and diverse group of individuals to fill nine (9) internship positions for summer 2020.
-All positions are full-time (40 hours/week) at a rate of $15 per hour.
+Experiences integrate hands-on training with educational classes and visits to other botanical institutions.
+Interns are accepted for 12- to 14-week appointments (typically May through August).
+The Arboretum seeks a dynamic and diverse group of individuals to fill eight (8) internship positions for summer 2022.
+All positions are full-time (40 hours/week) at a rate of $18 per hour.

 To learn more about the Arnold Arboretum, please visit: www.arboretum.harvard.edu